History of Athletic Bilbao: Origins

-Two years later, on 30 November 1900, Carlos Castellanos and his brother Manuel, together with a group of young Bilbainos from the upper class who had studied in England and learned about football there, founded the Bilbao Football Club (not related with the Bilbao club that existed in 1892–93, formed by the British) in the Biscayan neighborhood of Algorta.
+Two years later, on 30 November 1900, Carlos Castellanos and his brother Manuel, together with a group of young Bilbainos from the upper class who had studied in England and learned about football there, founded the Bilbao Football Club in the Biscayan neighborhood of Algorta.
 The new Bilbao FC was officially established shortly after its foundation since its regulations were approved by the civil governor and printed in 1901.
-A few months later, in February 1901, at a meeting held at the Café García, that group of football pioneers in Lamiako, now larger, and probably encouraged by the first news about the founding of Bilbao FC, began conversations to officially established a football club, so a commission was formed (made up of Enrique Goiri, Juan Astorquia and José Maria Barquín) with the intention of preparing regulations for a football society, and this regulation was approved on 11 June.
+A few months later, in February 1901, at a meeting held at the Café García, that group of football pioneers in Lamiako, now larger, and probably encouraged by the first news about the founding of Bilbao FC, began conversations to officially established a football club, so a commission was formed (made up of Goiri, Astorquia, and José María Barquín) with the intention of preparing regulations for a football society, and this regulation was approved on 11 June.
 The entity's Board was then elected, with Luis Márquez being appointed the first president of the club, Barquín as treasurer and Goiri as its secretary, while Astorquia and Alfred Mills were named the team's captain and vice-captain.
 The most logical name for a new football club founded in Bilbao (Bilbao Football Club) was already "taken", so the name they chose was Athletic Club, using the English spelling.
 The name is an apparent homage to the Club Atleta of the Nervión Shipyards (1889–94), and it might have been Mills who proposed it since he played against Club Atleta.

 After obtaining the permission of the Civil Government, the Club was officially established on 5 September 1901, in the infamous meeting held at Café García, in which the 33 members decided to make it official and register as a sports organization with the local council.
-Among those 33 men were the 7 original founders, Alejandro de la Sota, Juan Astorquia's brother, Luis and Alfred Mills, who was the only foreign-born person among the 33 who signed the documents.
-In 1902, Juan Astorquia becomes the club's second president, taking over from Luis Márquez.
+Among those 33 men were the 7 original founders, Juan Astorquia's brother, Luis, Alejandro Acha and Luis Silva, who started playing football in the French town of Bayonne, Goiri and Barquín, former students from St Joseph's College, Dumfries, Alejandro de la Sota, a footballer who started at Plymouth, Gregorio Eguren, who had played in Manchester and later the Portuguese Perico Larrañaga, who trained as a footballer in Newcastle upon Tyne, as well as Alfred Edward Mills, who was the only foreign-born person among the 33 who signed the documents.

+In 1902, Juan Astorquia became the club's second president, taking over from Luis Márquez.
 The club's foundation date is a subject of debate among football historians.
 The club itself declares 1898, but others claim 1901 as the true founding year due to Athletic's first board meeting held in the Café García, and others claim 1903, when Athletic merged with Bilbao Football Club, with the side that emerged from the unification being called Athletic Club de Bilbao.